pg-cy/Elk-Deployment/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- a)The main advantage of automating this process is to quickly reconfigure a machine.
+- A) The main advantage of automating this process is to quickly reconfigure a machine.
 If multiple VMs was newly created or a previous VM had to be destroyed, we can simply run the playbook to reconfigure out machines.
 This saves us time rather than manually accessing each machine to install/configuring.

 The ELK playbook implements the following tasks:
 - Increases virtual memory for our ELK server to use.